Phone42.com

 Headphone3.5 mm jack

 The 4G provides faster data transfer speeds compared to previous generations.
 The Eluga Note supports the latest Wi-Fi standards.
-You can use Bluetooth to connect your Eluga Note smartphone to many Bluetooth devices.
+We can use Bluetooth to connect our Eluga Note smartphone to many Bluetooth devices.
 The Eluga Note has a GPS receiver.
 Many fitness and activity tracking apps rely on GPS.
 It is used to accurately measure and record outdoor activities.
 The phone isn't NFC (Near Field Communication) capable.
 NFC is not essential for basic phone functionality, but it can be useful.
-The 3.5 mm headphone jack allows you to connect wired headphones or earphones to the device.
+The 3.5 mm headphone jack allows us to connect wired headphones or earphones to the device.

 Battery type, capacity, charger